210726-Enterprise/demos/project_requirements/project-2.md

 ## Presentations

-Presentations will occur on the morning of Monday, June 14th, 2021.
+Presentations will occur on the morning of Friday, September 10th, 2021.
 All team members must have a speaking role in the presentation of the application, and a PowerPoint slideshow is encouraged to accompany your presentation.